JetBrains/teamcity-sdk-docs/topics/build-features.md

 ## Build Feature

-To add a custom build feature, one should inherit it from [`jetbrains.buildServer.serverSide.BuildFeature`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/RunType.html).
-A build runner plugin must provide its own RunType and register it in the [`jetbrains.buildServer.serverSide.RunTypeRegistry`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildFeature.html) and implement abstract methods.
+To add a custom build feature, one should inherit it from [`jetbrains.buildServer.serverSide.BuildFeature`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildFeature.html).
 The class should be registered as a Spring bean in the plugin spring context.

 In general, build features are similar to runners and triggers.
 For instance, they also have a type which should be unique among all of the features; besides, the methods working with parameters are almost the same.